-Once the request has been assessed by Council, you will receive a written response.
+Once the request has been assessed by Council and the appropriate fee has been paid, you will receive a written response.

 If council believes your proposal may have an impact on other people there may be a requirement to notify the public of your proposal/application by one or more of the following methods:

 - A notice sent to neighbours

 - A notice placed on the property

 - Advertising in the local paper.

 We will advise you if your application is required to undertake public notification and in what form.
 Advertising normally applies for a period of 14 days and some fees may apply.
 Click here(PDF, 496KB) to view the current fees for this process.